uchukwu/quantopo/README.md

 # Quantopo

-Quantopo is a quantum machine learning company focused on leveraging the geometry of quantum mechanics within quantum computers to improve on tools in statistical modeling and topological data analysis.
+Quantopo is a quantum machine learning project focused on leveraging the geometry of quantum mechanics within quantum computers to improve on tools in statistical modeling and topological data analysis.